SOBotics/SOBotics.github.io/contribute/index.md

 ## [Heat Detector](https://github.com/SOBotics/SOCVFinder) - Java

-### Improvising the NLP System
+### Improving the NLP System

-We can improve the NLP system, feed and or settings of NLP.
-At the moment, we are using a dataset of rude flagged comments provided by Stack Exchange.
-We can extend this by using the data that has been collected till now.
+Are you good at machine learning?, do you have ideas on how to improve our algorithms and or feed?.

+The NLP system needs improvement both with integrating new data and improving parameters on the machine learning algorithm.

 ### Improving perspective reports by providing feedback

-Reports by Heat Detector because of Perspective do not take feedback as of now.
-We need to develop the bot to take feedback for that as well.
+[Perspective](https://www.perspectiveapi.com/)  has given us an api key to test, we are currently reporting hits that are above 0.5.
+However we have a fairly high amount of "false positive", mostly due to sentences as "I'm an idiot".
+To solve this problem there is the need to implement the feed-back system and probably come up with some ideas on how to consider also our feed.

 ------------------------